cilwerner/ms-identity-docs-code-dotnet/README.md

 - **Configuration** is managed via `appsettings.json` and environment variables.
 - **Secrets and credentials** should never be committed to source control.
 Use [Azure Key Vault](https://learn.microsoft.com/azure/key-vault/general/basic-concepts) or environment variables for sensitive data.
-- **PowerShell scripts** are provided where helpful for Azure AD app registration.
+- **PowerShell scripts** are provided where helpful for Microsoft Entra app registration.

 ---